puli2004/Unique-Victory-Result-Updated-/README.md

 Also please do not go to the developers and ask them to fix it.
 We really don't know as this mod only replaces.
 It could be in their end or it could be from our end.
 We don't know as the old version never had this problem till Sora came out.
+We should be thankful that it works and this mod would not be possible without them working on these tools we use.
 ```
 ## If any problems report it and I'll see what happening